Structural Properties of Bichromatic Non-crossing Matchings: Orbits and their properties

 Next, we discuss a structural property of two different orbits.

-\begin{property} Let $i$ and $j$ be points from two different orbits such that there are no other points from their orbits between them, that is, $\pij \cap \OO{i} = i$ and $\pij \cap \OO{j} = j$.
-Then, $i$ and $j$ have the same color. \end{property} \begin{proof} Suppose for a contradiction that $i$ and $j$ have different colors, say, $i$ is blue and $j$ is red.
-Since they are not from the same orbit, by Property~\ref{prp:OrbitsFeasible} the pair $(i,j)$ is not feasible.
+\begin{proposition} Let $i$ and $j$ be points from two different orbits such that there are no other points from their orbits between them, that is, $\pij \cap \OO{i} = i$ and $\pij \cap \OO{j} = j$.
+Then, $i$ and $j$ have the same color. \end{proposition} \begin{proof} Suppose for a contradiction that $i$ and $j$ have different colors, say, $i$ is blue and $j$ is red.
+Since they are not from the same orbit, by Proposition~\ref{prp:OrbitsFeasible} the pair $(i,j)$ is not feasible.
 Thus, $\pij$ is not balanced, so it is either red-heavy or blue-heavy.